 Your Jack Russell Terrier, in this situation, has little regard for human hands or feet and will likely mistake your limbs for those of his opponent!
 Heaven help the person who tries to break up the fight with their bare hands!

 Your best course of action in breaking up a fight between two dogs is to create a diversion by spraying water on them.

 Quickly grab your dog and put him on his leash.
-Wisk him away from the situation and keep him away until he’s calmed down.
+Wisk him away from the situation and keep him out until he’s calmed down.

 While your Jack Russell’s loud, high pitched bark will alert you to intruders or let you know when someone is at the door, his barking becomes a nuisance when it’s excessive and unwarranted.

-In fact, because he thinks he has your approval and input, he might enjoy barking all the more.
-Jack Russell Terriers seem to have a way of interpreting events unlike any other dog!
+Because he thinks he has your approval and input, he might enjoy barking more.
+Jack Russell Terriers seem to have a way of interpreting events, unlike any other dog!

 While it’s important to let your dog know that you appreciate the alert he’s giving you when someone’s at your door, you must let him know that you have the situation under control once he’s done his job and that you’ll take care of the situation – in a peaceful way.